Lachlan-Mayne/english-notes/nickNotes/Chem Task.md

 The optimal conditions for ammonia synthesis via the Haber process requires pressures around 150–200 atm and temperatures around 450 °C.

-When heat is added or removed from a reaction the The Haber process is an exothermic reaction, this means the forward reaction releases heat.
+When heat is added or removed from a dynamic equilibrium reaction the forward or reverse reaction can be favoured and The Haber process is an exothermic reaction, this means the forward reaction releases heat.

 Bibliography